 Most card APRs remained unchanged this week.
 One store card increased its APR by 0.25 percent, but the change didn’t affect the national average.

-Despite higher rates, cardholder happiness has
+Despite higher rates, cardholder happiness has increased

 Consumers are happier with their credit cards than they’ve been in years.
 According to J.D.
 Power’s latest Credit Card Satisfaction Study, cardholder contentment is at its highest point since J.D.
 Power began evaluating credit card satisfaction in late 2007.